Netflix/falcor/documentation/jsongraph.md

 var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json')});
 ~~~

-You can implement the DataSource interface to allow a Model to communicate with a remote JSON object over a different transport layer (ex. web sockets).
+You can implement the DataSource interface to allow a Model to communicate with a remote JSON object over a different transport layer (ex.
+WebSocket).
 For more information see (Data Sources).

 If a Model does _not_ have a DataSource, all Model operations will be performed on the Model's local cache.
 When you initialize the Model, you can prime its cache with a JSON object.